Overview

 TAVI for aortic stenosis

-- short of breath
+• be short of breath

-- chest pain
+• have chest pain

-A TAVI is a procedure where a new valve is put inside the narrowed aortic valve in your heart.
-This usually performed under local anaesthetic.
+You might be treated with a transcatheter aortic valve implantation (TAVI).
+A TAVI is a procedure where we put a new valve inside the narrowed aortic valve in your heart.
+You usually have a local anaesthetic.
+This means that you are awake, but do not feel any pain.

 TAVI assessment

 Not everyone can have a TAVI.
 We need to check that your heart and blood vessels are suitable.
-We call this stage the TAVI assessment.
+We call this stage the TAVI assessment

 Read more about having the TAVI assessment.